 My promise to you is to share my full and honest experiences, the good the bad the ugly AND I have a secret weapon to make it even easier!!

 PT Shane is going to share his expertise with you all too.
 Every week he will have a spot on this blog to share his top tips and set us some challenges for the week ahead.
 Watch out for our longer challenges along the way, these will be based on the outcome of our work and will help you too.
-We will be making videos of the exercises (you can watch me struggle and win) broadcast from the Facebook page every now and then and you can add me on snapchat if you love it there too.
+We will be making videos of the exercises (you can watch me struggle and win) broadcast from the Facebook group every now and then and you can add me on snapchat if you love it there too at jennybrennanvow.

 The goal here is to be FOXY by the time I am forty.
 Don’t forget that everyone’s foxy is subjective so whatever foxy means for you GO FOR IT!!